olejorgenb/gcalcli/docs/README.md

 #### Login Information

+**UPDATE 15-Oct-2023:** To use the new method of authentication, follow the instructions at [Authorize credentials for a desktop application](https://developers.google.com/calendar/api/quickstart/python#authorize_credentials_for_a_desktop_application) & save the file as `~/.config/gcalcli/creds.json`

 OAuth2 is used for authenticating with your Google account.
 The resulting token is placed in the `~/.gcalcli_oauth` file.
 When you first start gcalcli the authentication process will proceed.
 Simply follow the instructions.